 If you notice that your nipple, areola, or surrounding skin changes color or texture, it may be a sign of breast cancer, says Richard Reitherman, MD, medical director of breast imaging at MemorialCare Breast Center at Orange Coast Medical Center in Fountain Valley, California.

-These changes may be noticeable only in certain positions, so it is important to check for these changes when you are lying down on your back and rolling side to side, bending over, or standing upright facing a mirror while positioning your hands behind your neck, he explains.
+These changes may be noticeable only in certain positions, so it is important to check for these changes when you are lying down on your back and rolling side to side, bending over, and standing upright facing a mirror while positioning your hands behind your neck, he explains.

 Pain or Tenderness in the Breasts

 According to Reitherman, pain or tenderness is difficult to assess.
 Most commonly, pain in that area is related to your menstrual cycle and may vary from month to month.
-Post-menopausal women may also experience intermittent pain.
+Post-menopausal individuals may also experience intermittent pain.
 But if your pain is also associated with an actual hard lump or skin thickening, you should see a doctor right away, he says.
-Usually, this is a cyst or other non-malignant issue—but it’s always better to be safe than sorry.
+Usually, this is a cyst or other non-malignant issue—but it's always better to be safe than sorry.